 The first year offers a solid introduction into the basics of lighting, sound, costume, set design and construction, stage management, props making and TV production.

 These skills are reinforced by ongoing work in service of the Drama Programmes production schedule, facilitating the technical requirements of the broader curriculum, and working alongside visiting companies, as house technicians in the Drama St Mary’s Theatre.

-The second year enables students to specialise through option choices, working in smaller groups to deepen their core knowledge.
-The specialist study enables students to explore in-depth, a niche skill of their choosing.
-In effect this is a ‘practical’ dissertation assessed by portfolio and live demonstration.
+The second year enables you to specialise through option choices, working in smaller groups to deepen your core knowledge.
+The specialist study enables students to explore in-depth, a niche skill of your choosing.
+In effect, this is a ‘practical’ dissertation assessed by portfolio and live demonstration.